nextcloud/documentation/developer_manual/app/code_signing.rst

 The following errors can be encountered when trying to verify a code signature.
-For information about how to get access to those results please refer to the Issues section of the ownCloud Server Administration manual.
+For information about how to get access to those results please refer to the Issues section of the Nextcloud Server Administration manual.

 - ``INVALID_HASH``